-Federal and state legislators routinely consider various proposals to impose additional excise taxes on the production and distribution of alcoholic beverages, including beer and hard cider.
-Various states are also considering or have decided that FMB products should be taxed differently than beer.
-Further increases in excise taxes on beer, FMB's and/or hard cider, if enacted, could result in a general reduction in sales for the affected products or in the profit realized from the sales of the affected products.
+Federal and state legislators routinely consider various proposals to impose additional excise taxes on the production and distribution of alcoholic beverages, including malt beverages and hard cider.
+Further increases in excise taxes on malt beverages and/or hard cider, if enacted, could result in a general reduction in sales for the affected products or in the profit realized from the sales of the affected products.